Welcome to Oberoi One.

 Please note: It is prohibited to take Indian currency out of India.

-Recommended clothing.
+Recommended clothing

 If you are travelling to Shimla during the summer months, we recommend you wear comfortable clothing made from natural fabrics and carry a sweater or shawl for the evenings.
-During the winter months, you should pack woolens, coats, woolen hats, gloves and Snow Boots/ Shoes.
+During the winter months, you should pack woolens, coats, woolen caps, gloves and Snow Boots/ Shoes.

 English is widely spoken in India.
 Staff at the airport, hotels, restaurants and shops will most often be fluent in English.